gseidler/The-MSX-Red-Book/the_msx_red_book.md

 Standard routine to turn the cassette motor on, wait 550 ms for the tape to come up to speed and then write a header to the cassette.
 A header is a burst of HI cycles written in front of every data block so the baud rate can be determined when the data is read back.

 The length of the header is determined by the contents of register A: 00H=Short header, NZ=Long header.
-The BASIC cassette statements "SAVE", "CSAVE" and "BSAVE" all generate a long header at the start of the file, in front of the identification block, and thereafter use short headers between data blocks.
+The BASIC cassette statements "`SAVE`", "`CSAVE`" and "`BSAVE`" all generate a long header at the start of the file, in front of the identification block, and thereafter use short headers between data blocks.
 The number of cycles in the header is also modified by the current baud rate so as to keep its duration constant:

     1200 Baud SHORT ...
 3840 Cycles ...
 1.5 Seconds
     1200 Baud LONG ...
 15360 Cycles ...
 6.1 Seconds
     2400 Baud SHORT ...
 7936 Cycles ...
 1.6 Seconds
     2400 Baud LONG ...
 31744 Cycles ...
 6.3 Seconds

-After the motor has been turned on and the delay has expired the contents of HEADER are multiplied by two hundred and fifty- six and, if register A is non-zero, by a further factor of four to produce the cycle count.
-HI cycles are then generated (1A4DH) until the count is exhausted whereupon control transfers to the BREAKX standard routine.
+After the motor has been turned on and the delay has expired the contents of [HEADER](#header) are multiplied by two hundred and fifty-six and, if register A is non-zero, by a further factor of four to produce the cycle count.
+HI cycles are then generated (1A4DH) until the count is exhausted whereupon control transfers to the [BREAKX](#breakx) standard routine.
 Because the CTRL-STOP key is only examined at termination it is impossible to break out part way through this routine.

 <a name="tapout"></a>